The Crypto Glossary

 dApp (Decentralized Application)

-An application that runs on a decentralized blockchain instead of a central server of a company.
-This makes it censorship-resistant and transparent.
+An application that runs on a decentralized blockchain instead of a company's central server.
+This makes them censorship-resistant and transparent.

 DAO (Decentralized Autonomous Organization)